Docker Template Stack X11-GUI

 • delete the container

-• delete the volume and </small
+• delete the volume and

-• use the Docker prune command,so:
+• use the Docker prune command, like: docker system prune -a –volumes

 Verify the Setup

-• After running the commands you can open Docker Desktop and in the container section a new container is created under the name: ‘x11-gui-basic-service/x11-gui-basic-service-1’.
+• After running the commands you can open Docker Desktop and in the container section a new container is created under the name: x11-gui-basic-service/x11-gui-basic-service-1.
 Open a terminal session in this container

 • Under the Images tab of Docker Desktop you should see the image eelhart/x11-gui-base:latest This is the image that will be used by the Sub Containers that you may create (see next paragraph) to add different development environments to develop GUI applications.